 Overseas candidates should apply direct to departments, please see the note at the bottom of this page for details.

 We have two routes into the DTP.
-Some students will be recruited direct to CASE or collaborative projects (please see our CASE page) others will apply more generally to research streams, this route is for students who wish to devise their own projects.
+Some students will be recruited direct to CASE or collaborative projects (please see our CASE page) others will be admitted more generally to research streams, this route is for students who wish to devise their own projects.
 Please make sure you indicate your chosen project or your preferred research stream on the application form and in your personal statement and include the names of at least two academics who would be appropriate to review your application.
 Applicants who specify a project can still be admitted to a research stream if they do not receive an offer for the project they apply to, but are considered worthy of a place.
 Stream candidates should note that if their application is successful, the DTP will aim to match them to a preferred supervisor; however, this cannot be guaranteed.
 We recommend that applicants make contact with potential supervisors throughout the application process, in many cases these contacts may lead to a research partnership, but they do not constitute a commitment on either side, as these projects are designed during the first 2 terms of the programme and, successful candidates (for projects other than CASE projects) are free to alter their research interests during this time if they so wish.

 We encourage online applications; the deadline for all applications will be 12 noon (GMT) on Friday 24th January 2020.
 Please note there is an application fee levied by Graduate Admissions and Funding, the DTP does not receive any part of this fee.
 Applications will be accepted from the start of the new admissions cycle, on 3rd September 2019.
 Interviews will be held in the week commencing 24th February 2020.
 Candidates who are invited for interview will be contacted a week before.
 We will contact all candidates as soon as we can with the outcome of their application.